leahjia/NodeJS/README.md

 ## Short description

 In user's perspective, Node.js is a powerful development tool for building web application.
 It can manage packages through npm command, also it is very useful in developing server-side application.
-Also, with Node.js, Javascript could be run independently without the browser.
+Last, but not least, with Node.js, Javascript could be run independently without the browser.

 ## Introducing Nodejs
 **Forked repo: https://github.com/efra-tech/node**